 I’m doing well, thanks!

 Let’s get started with your role at Omnia.
-Can you talk a little bit about what you do here as the Director of Customer Success?
+Can you talk a little bit about what you do here as the Vice President of Customer Success?

 No problem.
 I think it’s helpful to start from my overall goal in the company, which is to help the customers get results with our product.
 To make sure customers achieve the results they want, we employ a Customer Success team that’s dedicated to helping customers reach their goals.